dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 ^ new thread name.
 Right there.

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 4 April 2022 19:05 (two months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 4 April 2022 19:05 (seven months ago) link

 ok I made the new thread!